Climate in Tucson AZ | Tucson Weather Guide for the Best Times to Visit

 The climate in Tucson AZ is particular to the Sonoran Desert.

-Called a hot desert according to the Köppen climate analysis.
-But don't let that scare you off!
+Even though the Köppen climate analysis tells us it's a hot desert, don't let that scare you off!
 Plenty of us live here, enjoying what's probably the sunniest city in the U.S. And we wouldn't live anywhere else!

 Despite what some say, Tucson does have seasons.